20centaurifux/coherence/README.md

 **coherence** comes with a JDBC implementation for storing and retrieving events.
 A JDBC driver for a database compatible with [HoneySQL](https://github.com/seancorfield/honeysql) is required.

-The example below initializes a SQLite database.
+The example below initializes a SQLite database (which requires the org.xerial/sqlite-jdbc driver).

 ```
 (use 'coherence.core)